openupm/openupm/docs/docs/adding-upm-package.md

 ### Handling the Repository without Git Tags

 Please create an issue on the author's repository for making GitHub releases.
 The git tag should be a valid semver.
+To learn how to automate the release process with GitHub actions, please checkout [this tutorial](https://medium.com/openupm/how-to-maintain-upm-package-part-2-f352fbf5f87c).

+### Handling Duplicated Tags for master and upm Branches

+A repository may contain duplicated version tags.
+Likely created by CI tools, one for the master branch, another for the upm branch. i.e

+- `1.0.0` and `upm/1.1.0`
+- `1.0.0` and `1.1.0-upm`
+- `1.0.0-master` and `1.1.0-upm`

+In such case the tag from the upm branch takes higher priority, another one is ignored.

 ### Handling Failed Builds

-You can view the reason of failed build at build issues section of the package detail page.
-The most common issue is *version conflict*, means a package with with same version already exists.
-The package owner need bump the version with a new GitHub release, or retag the existing release.
-Build pipelines will rebuild a failed release if detecting that the git tag is removed or retagged.
+You can check the failed reason at the build issues section on the package detail page.
+The most common issue is *version conflict*, means a package with with the same version is already published.
+The package owner need bump the version with a new GitHub release, or re-tag the existing release.
+Build pipelines will re-build failed releases if detecting that the related git tag was removed or re-tagged.

 However, build pipelines will not rebuild a already succeeded release if detecting that the git tag is removed or retagged.
 Because it's a bad practice for talking off or replacing an existing release for a public registry.
 If the intention is to fix something, the packager owner is recommended to bump the version with a new git tag.
 For the rare case, please [create an issue](https://github.com/openupm/openupm/issues) for unpublishing.

 ### Handling the Custom Build Script

-Build pipelines simply detect the package folder, and run the `npm publish` command in that folder to publish a package.
-If what you want is to exclude certain files from the package bundle, you can use the `.npmigore` file at the same path of the `package.json` file.
-Learn more [here](https://docs.npmjs.com/misc/developers#keeping-files-out-of-your-package).

-The custom build script is not supported at the moment.
-We're looking for an candidate repository to work with to support the custom build script.
-If your package do need the feature, please [create an issue](https://github.com/openupm/openupm/issues) to start a conversation.
+The custom build script is not supported at the moment. please [create an issue](https://github.com/openupm/openupm/issues) to start a conversation.